RwHendrickson/Portfolio/pages/about.md

 <h1><b>Bio</b></h1>
 I was raised on [Dakota Land](https://native-land.ca/maps/territories/oceti-sakowin-sioux/) in the town of Red Wing, Minnesota where I was taught a deep appreciation of our natural world at the [Red Wing Environmental Learning Center](https://redwingelc.com/about).
 In 2017, I graduated from the University of Minnesota - Twin Cities with a B.S. in mathematics and moved to Australia...

 After 15 months of work-traveling as a farm hand, arborist's assistant, and general labourer, I returned to the States to serve 2 terms as an Americorps math tutor in Minneapolis.
-During this time I was introduced to the [Mapping Prejudice](https://mappingprejudice.umn.edu/) project, experienced the [George FLoyd Uprising](https://unicornriot.ninja/?s=george+floyd+minneapolis), and began volunteer-organizing with various grassroots movements.
+During this time I was introduced to the [Mapping Prejudice](https://mappingprejudice.umn.edu/) project, experienced the [George Floyd Uprising](https://unicornriot.ninja/?s=george+floyd+minneapolis), and began volunteer-organizing with various grassroots movements.

 These experiences led me to the University of Minnesota's <a href="https://cla.umn.edu/mgis/about/program-thats-map">Masters of Geographic Information Science (MGIS)</a> program, which I recently graduated from in the Spring of 2023.

-Currently, I am member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a> and volunteering with the East Phillips Health Team.
+I am member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a> and volunteering with the East Phillips Health Team.
 My current project is creating a Free and Open-Sourced [alert system](https://spikealerts.github.io/Website/) for the Minneapolis Health Department's Community Air Monitoring Project.

 <hr>